adrian154/blog/blogposts/tls.md

 serverHandshakeIV = hkdfExpandLabel(serverHandshakeTrafficSecret, "iv", Buffer.alloc(0), 12);
 ```

-The initialization vector (IV) ensures that even if the same piece of data is encrypted, a different ciphertext will result.
-We will explore this in a moment when we actually get to decrypting messages.
+The initialization vector (IV) ensures that every ciphertext is unique.
+Without a unique IV for each message, encrypting the same plaintext would produce the same ciphertext, which exposes a ton of information to attackers.

 The code used to explain this section is available [here](resources/tls/tls-key-schedule.js).